I've always wanted to date someone who plays the bagpipes.

-It's so steady.
+The drone is so steady.
 It's so flat against something so sharp.
 It makes no sense.

-The actual definition of my life.
+It's the actual definition of my life.

 It's the uniqueness that tugs at the place where I would have heartstrings if I wasn't dead inside.
 I get the plight of the bagpipe.
 They don't necessarily play well with others, and the only one who can really keep up with their demands is the drum.

-Bagpipes aren't the only thing to get my waters working, music just has a way of doing that to us, doesn't it?
+Now, don't get me wrong, bagpipes aren't the only thing to get my waters working, music just has a way of doing that to us, doesn't it?

 It doesn't argue back, but it does speak its truth.
 It literally moves your brain waves.
 It can calm your amygdala or stimulate your nervous system.

 Like a well timed kiss, I suppose, music is one of those rare things that can be given, stolen, loved, loathed, pined for, bought, sold, and kept hidden.

 Also like a well timed kiss, music is freaking magical.